-Is your 5 year old starting to poop his pants, whether on purpose or not?
+Is your 5 year old starting to poop their pants, whether on purpose or not?
 Learn how to respond to your child suddenly having accidents again.

-Your 5 year old had been fully potty trained for years now—so long that you can’t recall a recent single accident since he was a toddler.
-But now he’s starting to soil his pants out of nowhere (and doesn’t care one bit, either).
+Your 5 year old has been fully potty trained for years now—so long that you can’t recall a recent single accident since he was a toddler.
+But now he’s starting to soil his pants out of nowhere.

-But considering that he had always played in the past and never had an accident, this change feels random and unexpected.
+This change feels random and unexpected.
 You’ve even lectured him sternly, only to feel awful after the fact.
 But you don’t know how else to make him realize how important it is to poop in the toilet when he feels the urge to.

 One thing’s for sure: you weren’t expecting to still be dealing with poop accidents this late in the game.

-Rest assured friend, that however surprising it is to deal with this mess (literally), poop accidents can still be quite normal even at this stage.
-Some kids poop in their pants on purpose for attention, while others feel guilty or even ashamed for having done so.
+Rest assured friend, that however surprising it is to deal with this mess (literally), many potty training accidents are still normal, even at this stage.
+Some kids poop in their pants on purpose for attention, while others feel guilty or even ashamed for having accidentally done so.

-But if all is okay with him, what else can you do at home when your 5 year old is starting to poop in his pants?
+What can you do when your 5 year old is starting to poop in his pants?
 Take a look at several ways to stop these accidents once and for all:

 1. Pause the play

 One of the biggest reasons kids soil themselves is because they don’t want to stop what they’re doing to go to the bathroom.
-Your child could be in the middle of playing a game, watching a movie, or drawing with crayons.
-Pooping in the toilet feels like a horrible interruption to the fun he’s having.
+Your child could be in the middle of playing a game or watching a movie.
+Pooping in the toilet feels like an inconvenient interruption to the fun he’s having.

 If you sense that he has to poop, let him know that you’ll “pause the play.”